Nic30/hwt/README.md

 ## How HWT can help you?

-* The lower layer (IR, HDL serializers) is a shield against a problems related to VHDL/Verilog it is checking for correctness and synthetisability and removing specific of HDLs.
+* The lower layer (IR, HDL serializers) is a shield against a problems related to VHDL/Verilog.
+It is checking for correctness and synthetisability and removing specific of HDLs.
+* The system level and HLS layer allows you to quickly build desing generators with advance optimisation techniques of your choice.
-* Simulator API - UVM simulation environment as a normal python object, easy to use while not sacrificing performance.
-Python driven.
+* Simulator API and it's UVM simulation environment is just python object with C++ binding.
+This makes it easy to use while not sacrificing performance.
-* C inspired type system is most important part of HWT as it allows all components use same description and thanks to stream-memory and other component generators significantly simplifies the developement of components which are using complex data structures.
-The typesystem contains not just struct/union, but also frame templates which can describe spartial data and the creation of the frames from data.
-* KISS (Keep it stupid and simple), each functionality separated as independent, but compatible, library so you do not have to care about it if you are not using it.
-Learning curve optimisation.
+* Rich type system can describe also data locality and packet features.
+This significantly simplifies configuration of component which are working with packets or any data over remote bus.
+* HWT is not compiler nor transpiler but it is actually a core library.
+It contains only necessary stuff and you can can modify/extend any part any time.
+  Because the word of HW developement is always full of unexpected situations.

 ## Features